geomstats/geomstats/docs/api-reference.rst

 scikit-learn's base classes and mixins.

-In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow--- enabling GPU acceleration.
+In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow.
 The module `backend` implements the operations needed to use Geomstats seemlessly with any backend.

 .. toctree::
    :maxdepth: 3